Mental Health Treatment

 A few common side effects and symptoms of mental health disorders include the following:

-If you do not have a diagnosed mental health condition but are experiencing some form of a mental health crisis, our admissions team will assess our ability to assist you and provide you with resource information.
+If you do not have a diagnosed mental health condition but are experiencing some form of a mental health crisis, their admissions team will assess their ability to assist you and provide you with resource information.

 What Are Co-Occurring Disorders?